Shubin123/vul/readme.md

 # TODOs
-- Implment a simple solution for shaders linking for testing and shipping
-- cleanup the names of project in make
+- spawn multiple objects
+- add token seperator and comment remover for the whitespaceremover
 - bundle the app for macos
+- manage more data with structs
+- use said structs in functions for multiple returns (ex createIndexBuffer no longer needs to be void)
-- refactor data management into structs
+- refactor into multiple files